OpenSystemsLab/q.nim/README.md

 # q.nim
-Simple package for query HTML/XML elements using a CSS3 or jQuery-like selector syntax for [Nim](http://nim-lang.org).
+Simple package for query HTML/XML elements using a CSS3 or [jQuery](http://jquery.com)-like selector syntax for [Nim](http://nim-lang.org).

-This project is under development, just some basic selectors are implemented.
+This project is in alpha stage, some features are not supported yet.

 ## Selectors
 - [x] [Type selectors](http://www.w3.org/TR/css3-selectors/#type-selectors)